 Why Lab Testing Matters

-Picking a CBD product that has been lab tested by a third party is especially important in determining a safe CBD product.
-Lab testing done by an independent third party will test for pathogens, pesticides, heavy metals, and for the cannabinoid count, which measures how much CBD and THC are present in the product.
-Additional tests can be done that outline the terpene profile or if there is any residual solvents in the product, such as ethanol or other alcohols commonly used in extraction methods.
+Picking a CBD product that has been lab-tested by a third party is especially important in determining a safe CBD product.
+Lab testing done by an independent third party will test for pathogens, pesticides, heavy metals, and the cannabinoid count, which measures how much CBD and THC are present in the product.
+Additional tests can be done that outline the terpene profile or if there are any residual solvents in the product, such as ethanol or other alcohols commonly used in extraction methods.
 The lab tests should be readily available on the company’s website and easy to find.

 Natural Pest Control for Safer CBD